Scout House Inc. maintains close ties to community

 Preston Scout House Band Inc. is a non-profit corporation with registered charity status able to issue tax receipts to donors, incorporated under the Corporations Act of the Province of Ontario on November 29, 1956.
 Scout House values its standing in the community and works hard to earn the cooperation and support of agencies and individuals by participating in many Cambridge events throughout the year.

-Scout House Band Inc. units including Preston Scout House Cadets drum and bugle corps, Scout House Band, Silver Leaves brass ensemble and percussion, Heritage Drill Team and Magic of Scout House winter guard traditionally perform in hometown events at no charge to event organizers.
+Scout House Band Inc. units including Preston Scout House Cadets drum and bugle corps, Scout House Band, Silver Leaves Brass, Heritage Drill Team and Magic of Scout House winter guard traditionally perform in hometown events at no charge to event organizers.

 Preston Scout House Band Inc. is an award-winning member of the Cambridge Chamber of Commerce, receiving the inaugural Community Award in November 2013.
 The Community Awards program recognizes achievements of not-for-profit organizations, charities and services groups in Cambridge and North Dumfries.

 Scout House also received a City of Cambridge cultural award for achievement in music shortly after the current Band’s performances began in 1999.
 The original Scout House Band and founder Wilf Blum are members of the City of Cambridge Hall of Fame.